Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 • It is levied on the customs value.

-• The customs value is generally assessed based on the transaction value which comprises of the cost of the product, insurance and freight (CIF) value.
+• The customs value is generally assessed based on the transaction value, which comprises the product cost, insurance, and freight (CIF) value.

 • The import tax rate is selective and depends on the product’s tariff classification.

 All China Customs officers have access to a product valuation database that lists appropriate valuations for various imports.
 China Customs officers check the price reported by the importer against this database.
 Normally, China Customs officers will accept the importer’s price.
-However, if the reported value is too far out of line with the database, the China Customs officer will estimate the value of the goods based on methods listed in Article 7 of the PRC Administrative Regulations.
+However, suppose the reported value is too far out of line with the database.
+In that case, the China Customs officer will estimate the value of the goods based on methods listed in Article 7 of the PRC Administrative Regulations.

-For agricultural products which are affected by seasonal price changes, as a general rule, China Customs will charge against the highest price reflected in their database.
+As a general rule, China Customs will charge against the highest price reflected in their database for agricultural products affected by seasonal price changes.

 Non-tariff barriers – Selling to China